 Humans do not have a copyright on most traits we mistakenly call, human.

-Spirituality, forgiveness, unconditional love, wisdom, insight, and supreme intelligence are universal qualities inherent in all living beings.
+Spirituality, forgiveness, compassion, wisdom, grief, insightfulness, and supreme intelligence seem to be universal qualities inherent in all living beings.
 This is my experience.

-Cautious about publicly confessing to my intimacies with insects, I decided end of last summer that substantial encouragement would be needed to move myself further forward in speaking out for them.
+Cautious about publicly admitting to my intimacy with an insect, I decided end of last summer that I would need substantial encouragement to mention it.

-Last fall, after a month in the northwest Montana wilderness, on my drive back to California, I stopped by a used bookstore in Idaho, a few miles from the Montana border.
+Last fall, after a month in the northwestern Montana wilderness, on my drive back to California, I stopped by a used bookstore in Idaho, a few miles from the Montana border.

-Sweetgrass, my power animal, is a dachshund bred to dig deep in hunting out badgers underground.
-Instead, her presence helps me with the groundwork to venture deep in moving past humanity’s accepted, yet often invalid opinions badgering me from exploring hidden terrains in what is true for me and possibly true for you.
+Sweetgrass, my power animal, is a canine bred to dig deep in hunting out badgers underground.
+Her presence helps me with the groundwork to venture deep in moving past human doctrines that badger me about the hidden terrains I choose to explore.

 Our animals show us truths about ourselves.
-Not only do they look like us, they act out the best and worst in us.
+Not only do they look like us, they act out the best and the worst, in us.
 Sweetgrass is small as a canine, just as I am as a human.

 Respect.
 A big issue for Sweetgrass, for all us live beings, tame and wild.

-Animal communication sessions through AnimalSelfEmpowermentTMis my way of empowering relationships between people and their pets.
-Having an open mind, an open heart in listening to animals for a Change, to what they have to say about you, to what they have to give you besides affection and entertainment, not only supports your pets as your power animals, you get to be strengthened in ways you may not have imagined.
+Having an open mind, an open heart, in listening to animals for a change, to what they have to say about us, to what they have to give us besides affection, protection, and entertainment, not only supports pets as power animals, we get to be strengthened in ways we may not have imagined.

-At the very least, the relief for example, of an indoor cat consenting to spray no more, can be power enough.
+At the very extreme least, the relief, for example, of a cat consenting to spray no more in the house, can be power enough.